ProfBird/ASP.NET-Core-Demos/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

-* Loads images of Xs and Os when squares are clicked
+* Page displays images of Xs and Os when squares are clicked
 * Game state is saved in the Session object
 * HTML buttons have name and value attributes that determine arguments sent to the OnPost method
-* Has unit tests
+* Has xUnit fact and theory tests

 ----